 Employing experiments is a powerful technique to facilitate the creation of new products and new features.
 But to experiment effectively, we need to be clear where innovation takes place and uncertainty resides.
 Is it the user experience, the business model, or the technologies?
 Without the right understanding, it’s difficult to ask leap-of-faith questions, formulate meaningful hypotheses, and carry out helpful experiments.
-This blog posts introduces a simple model that helps you explore where innovation occurs in your products.
+This blog posts introduces a simple model that helps you effectively innovate.

 Desirability, Viability, and Feasibility